Julian-Ragland/ELK-Stack-Cloud-Monitoring-System/README.md

 https://www.dropbox.com/s/zd7srir3gsrc5fq/ELK%20Network%20Diagram.png?dl=0

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the config.yml file may be used to install only certain pieces of it, such as Filebeat.

   - Filbeat-config.yml & Metricbeat-config.yml